michael105/c_vector_map/README.md

-This is a lowlevel data structure, which might be best decribed as a linked skiplist of mapped vectors, using mmap for memory allocations.
+This is a lowlevel data structure, which might be best decribed as a linked skiplist of mapped vectors, using mmap for memory allocations, and managing the memory in blocks of a pagesize (4kB at linux x64).

 In its current form it maps variable strings to integers;
 the integers have to be inserted sequentially,